 The Center, the first new academic building at Forest Park in 20 years, will allow STLCC to serve more students and expand popular programs in health sciences.
 It’s an example of the College’s strategic plan to focus resources and improve in-demand education and training for students.

-The Center will cover 96,000 square feet over four floors to include:
+The Center covers 96,000 square feet over four floors and includes:

 - Dental clinic

 - Innovative space

 - The Center will serve approximately 900 students in nursing and health science professions.

 - STLCC’s nursing program enrolls about 400 students every semester.